pricing

 Fact 2: Customers prefer free shipping over paying directly for it

-Instead of seeing “free shipping” as a significant discount off your products that you are reluctantly making to appease the Etsy gods, you could start to reframe this approach.
-Try thinking more along the lines that free shipping provides the customer with more clarity on the total cost of the purchase and thus brings your store closer to how an item in a traditional shop is priced.
+Instead of seeing “free shipping” as a significant discount off your products that you are reluctantly making to appease the Etsy algorithm, try reframing this approach.
+Think of it more as giving the customer clarity on the total cost of the purchase — bringing your store closer to how an item in a traditional shop is priced, with no nasty surprises at checkout.

 Fact 3: You Can Increase your Etsy Revenue with Free Shipping